 (AP) Syrian rebels assaulted a checkpoint in a pro-government suburb of Damascus on Saturday, setting off a suicide vehicle bomb that killed 16 soldiers, activists said.

-The state news agency SANA confirmed the suicide blast in Jaramana and said it wounded 15 people, most of them seriously.
+The state news agency SANA confirmed the blast in the suburb of Jaramana and said it caused casualties, but did not give a number.

 Rebels control much of the countryside around Damascus but Jaramana, a Christian and Druse area, is mostly loyal to President Bashar Assad.
 Opposition fighters have previously targeted it with bombings and mortar rounds.